Keele Postgraduate Conference 2021

 Click on the buttons below to download and view each entrant

-Click on the buttons below to; download the Conference Programme, view a Gallery of the Posters and to read the Book of Abstracts
+Click on the buttons below to; download the Conference Programme and to read the Book of Abstracts

 Click on the buttons below to access the Voting Forms for the Poster and Advertise your Research competitions.
 Voting closes at 12.45pm on the day of the conference.

 We have an exciting set of activities lined up for the 6th Annual Keele Postgraduate Conference.

 The conference is a great opportunity to celebrate the fantastic range and diversity of postgraduate work in the University.
 Now more than ever, it's important we stay connected as a research community and share what makes us great.

 This year’s conference includes: